10sandeep/React-Hooks/README.md

  when we use an empty array it will execute the callback function  only for once.otherwise it will continuesly execute the callback function.

+# useRef

+it allow us to create mutable variables,which will not re-render the component.

+it is used for accessing DOM element.